Mic-Lee/Getting-and-Cleaning-Data-project/CodeBook.md

 CodeBook
 ---------------
-//Sometimes this file will show some encoding error, please open the raw file to take a insight Show all details of the data set
+//Sometimes this file will show some wrapping error, please open the raw file to take a insight Show all details of the data set
 ---------------------------------